Announcement type: Notice of Solicitation for Grant Applications.

 - Part III describes eligibility information and other grant specifications.

 - Part IV provides information on the application and submission process.

-- Part V describes the criteria against which applications will be reviewed and evaluated, and explains the proposal review process.
+- Part V describes the criteria against which applications will be reviewed and explains the proposal review process.

 - Part VI provides award administration information.